Born: 1977 – APSPL founding franchise.

-“As God is my witness…I thought turkeys could fly.” – Arthur Carlson, General Manager, WKRP In Cincinnati
+“As God is my witness…I thought turkeys could fly.” – Arthur Carlson, General Manager, WKRP In Cincinnati.

-I finished reading Scott Raab’s (@ScottRaab64) excellent book The Whore of Akron this week, nominally a vivisection of LeBron James after the NBA star’s abandonment of the Cleveland Cavaliers for the Miami Heat and functionally a grisly chronicle of Cleveland sports disaster of the past half century, including Red Right 88, The Drive, The Fumble, The Shot, Art Modell and Jose Mesa.
+I finished reading Scott Raab’s (@ScottRaab64) excellent book The Whore of Akron this week, nominally a vivisection of LeBron James after the NBA star’s abandonment of the Cleveland Cavaliers for the Miami Heat and functionally a grisly chronicle of Cleveland sports disasters of the past half century, including Red Right 88, The Drive, The Fumble, The Shot, Art Modell and Jose Mesa.

 One man who largely (perhaps entirely, I can’t quite remember) escapes Raab’s wrath is the late Ted Stepien, owner of the Cavaliers from 1980 to 1983 and frequently nominated as the worst professional sports owner of all time.
 During Stepien’s three-year reign of ineptitude, the Cavs burned through six head coaches, lost $15 million, threatened to move to Toronto, and fell to last place in NBA attendance, consistently outdrawn at the Richfield Coliseum by the Cleveland Force indoor soccer team.
 Most embarrassingly, NBA Commissioner Larry O’Brien felt compelled to intervene in Cavaliers player personnel decisions and to institute “The Stepien Rule” (still in place today) preventing a franchise from trading its #1 draft pick in consecutive seasons, after rival teams repeatedly duped Stepien into dealing away prized picks for marginal bench warmers.